The Global Language of Business

 How will more barcodes on the packaging affect scanning in the output box?

-Early results from pilot projects and other implementations of 2D barcodes in retail show that scanning 2D barcodes is as easy, efficient and fast as scanning EAN barcodes.
-In the global 2D programme, extensive testing is being carried out to gather insights into the performance of 2D.
+Early results from pilot projects and other retail 2D barcode implementations show that scanning 2D barcodes is as easy, efficient and fast as scanning EAN barcodes.
+The global 2D program conducts extensive testing to gather insights into 2D performance.

 These tests will provide answers to global priority questions such as: How fast can different barcodes be scanned with accuracy?

-- How does the encoded data (quantity, type) affect scanning speed and accuracy?
+• How does the encoded data (amount, type) affect scanning speed and accuracy?

-- How should barcodes be placed in relation to each other to get the best scan results?
+• How should barcodes be positioned in relation to each other for best scanning results?

 What is the difference between the Future of On-Pack Coding program and the global 2D program?

-- The global 2D programme is the next phase of work and focuses on training and development of technical guidance and support for the introduction of 2D barcodes with a focus on retail and exit checkout management.
+• The Global 2D program is the next phase of work and focuses on training and development of technical guidance and support for 2D barcode adoption with a focus on retail and exit checkout management.

 How much space is required on the packaging for a 2D barcode?